 Sale Cricket Club was established in 1854.
 Over 160 years later and the club is thriving with three senior teams in the Cheshire County Cricket League, a veterans team and a lively junior section with over 100 boys and girls.

-The 2015 pre-season is under way.
-Senior nets take place at Sale Grammar School on Thursday evenings from 7.45pm - contact Club Captain, Chris Canning, for details.
-Junior nets are held on Sunday afternoons at Sale High School.
+The 2015 season is under way.
+Senior nets take place at the Sale ground on Clarendon Crescent on Thursday evenings from 6.00pm - contact Club Captain, Chris Canning, for details.
+Junior nets are held on Monday evenings at the ground from 6.00pm.